CPernet/OpenNeuroCount/README.md

 ## The Analysis

 After reading data, a 1st data frame is built simply loading all datasets over time.
 This is cleaned up removing outliers based on total count (some >10000 access).
-This inermediate result can be seen in the figure bellow.
+This intermediate result can be seen in the figure below.

 ![download over time](https://github.com/CPernet/OpenNeuroCount/blob/main/fig/OpenNeuroTime.jpg)